Flexural deformations and collapse of bilayer two-dimensional crystals by interlayer exciton: Linear regime

 \section{Linear regime}

 Following Ref.~\cite{https://doi.org/10.1002/andp.202000339} we consider the two-layer system as shown in Fig.~\ref{fig:scheme} with the charge carriers of opposite signs located in the different layers.
+The equilibrium distance between the layers $L$ can vary depending on the realization of the system from $\lesssim 1$~nm for homo or heterobilayers where the layers are in ``contact'' with each other to $10\ldots 100$~nm for drum-like or resonator-like structures where layers can be detached, cf. Ref.~\cite{Morell:2016aa,Morell:2019aa,Steeneken2021,Nathamgari:2019vz}.
 For simplicity, we assume symmetric system and the equation for the ''breathing'' mode where the layers move synchronously towards or against each other reads

 Here $\rho$ is the mass density of the layer, $\zeta(\bm r) =\zeta_1(\bm r) -\zeta_2(\bm r)$ is the relative coordinate of the layers, $\bm r$ is the in-plane coordinate, $B$ is the bending rigidity of the layer, $T$ is the external tension and $\omega_0$ is the cut-off frequency.
-The latter is related either to the finite size of the layers or the van-der-Waals coupling.
+The latter is related either to the finite size of the flake-layers, in which case $\omega_{0}$ is the frequency of the lowest, fundamental, out-of-plane vibration mode, or the van-der-Waals coupling, see Ref.~\cite{https://doi.org/10.1002/andp.202000339} for details.
 In the right hand side of Eq.~\eqref{general} $f(\bm r)$ is the pressure caused by the Coulomb attraction of the electron and hole.
 Strictly speaking, the van-der-Waals interaction of the layers results in the additional contribution to the pressure, $f_{\rm vdW}(\bm r)$.
 It results in the attraction of the layers even in absence of an exciton which is balanced by the arising tension.
 It gives rise to an equilibrium deformation $\zeta_{\rm vdW}(\bm r)$.
 In the linear regime, we consider the displacements of layers in respect to this equilibrium deformation $\zeta(\bm r) \to \zeta(\bm r) - \zeta_{\rm vdW}(\bm r)$.
 In the geometry depicted in Fig.~\ref{fig:scheme} $\zeta_1(\bm r)>0$, $\zeta_2(\bm r)<0$, and $\zeta(\bm r)>0$ in the situation where the layers shift towards to each other.

 In the absence of excitons Eq.~\eqref{general} admits the plane wave as a solution $\zeta(\bm r) = \zeta_{\bm q} \exp(\mathrm i \bm q \bm r - \mathrm i \omega_{\bm q} t) + {\rm c.c.}$, with $\bm q$ being the phonon wavevector, $\omega_{\bm q}$ is its frequency,